 Wild cordyceps sinensis relies on caterpillars to grow and mature.
 Often considered the best cordyceps supplement, the Ophiocordiceps Sinensis takes over the ghost caterpillars and mummifies the host while deriving all nutrients from the host body.

 Once the caterpillar is dead and mummified, a thin stalk grows from the host, known as a fruiting body.
 It is important to note that this cordyceps Sinensis fruiting body is not suitable for human consumption as it contains high amounts of arsenic.

 This specific species is classified as medicinal and is of high importance in Chinese and Tibetan traditional medicine.
 Due to the cost of the caterpillar and the mushroom, host, and parasite complex, being able to afford its use has been seen as a sign of status in both cultures.

 The synthetic version is created using the mycelium and overuse of this has caused the Ophiocordiceps Sinensis species to be put on the list of endangered species in China.
-It is worth noting that the best brand cordyceps Sinensis uses high-quality synthetic cordyceps.
+It is worth noting that the best brand cordyceps Sinensis uses high-quality synthetic cordyceps when manufacturing cordyceps products.
 This means that when you consume the synthetic version, you get the same benefits—or even better benefits—as the wild cordyceps benefits.

 Cordyceps militaris(2) also contains CMP-18 which is the reason why the mushroom cannot be eaten raw.
 This protein is highly toxic, like the fruiting body of the Ophiocordiceos Sinensis.
 As the protein is denatured by heat, cooking and eating the fungus does not result in fatality.